stefanthoss/stefandroid-blog/_posts/2022-01-07-truenas-debian-ups-share.md

 ## Test

 To test the setup, we can simulate a low battery event.
 Use the command `upsmon -c fsd` on the TrueNAS host to trigger a shutdown of all connected clients and itself.
-After executing the command, the TrueNAS host will now notify the Debian client to shut down and then shut down itself.
+After executing the command, the TrueNAS host will notify the Debian client to shut down and then shut down itself.
 On the Debian client, the NUT monitor service logs and dmesg will show the following log lines:

 ```text
 upsmon[1141]: UPS rack-ups@192.168.1.2: forced shutdown in progress